Net Promoter Score

 Relative NPS: What’s a Good NPS Score?

 Your NPS score is relative.
 There are a lot of factors associated with it.
-This is why NPS benchmarks by industry become important.
+This is why the Net Promoter Score benchmark by industry becomes important.

 Here is a study of NPS benchmarks that reveals the average NPS score of different industries in 2024.

-The image shows the average NPS score of different industries in the B2B sector.
+The image shows the NPS benchmark of the B2B industry with average scores of each sector.

-The image shows the average NPS score of different industries in the B2C sector.
+The image shows the NPS benchmark of the B2C industry with average scores of each sector.

 *Source: Retently 2024 NPS Benchmarks for B2B & B2C